ThomasNeyman/CS_3321_Project/README.md

 # CS_3321_Project
 ## Description
 Implementation for a Monopoly game using microservices.
-Two Players from different computers will be able to play a version of monopoly via a clod server.
+Two Players from different computers will be able to play a version of monopoly via a cloud server.

 ## Instalation
 ## Usage